WakelandBranz/discord-to-vrc-osc/README.md

 All commands can be used with either a slash command (`/`) or a prefix command (e.g., `!`), depending on your preference and configuration settings.

-Parameters not marked as optional are required, commands executed without required parameters will fail.

 ### 1. Move Horizontally
 - Command: `/move_horizontal` or `!move_horizontal`
 - Description: Moves the character horizontally in the specified direction.